FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 conveniently located about 20 minutes away from the hotel walking.
-I get a quick tour of the space and am able to ask Amanda, the admissions director, a few questions about future changes in MakerSquare since they’ve recently been acquired by Hack Reactor.
-I’m considering whether I should attend MakerSquare or [Fullstack Academy](https://www.fullstackacademy.com/) for the summer or if I should just forget about bootcamps altogether and focus on an internship instead.
-It’ll be a very difficult decision, regardless.
+I get a quick tour of the space and am able to ask Amanda, the admissions director, a few questions about future changes in MakerSquare since they've recently been acquired by Hack Reactor.
+I'm considering whether I should attend MakerSquare or [Fullstack Academy](https://www.fullstackacademy.com/) for the summer or if I should just forget about bootcamps altogether and focus on an internship instead.
+It'll be a very difficult decision, regardless.

 ![](https://fvcproductions.files.wordpress.com/2015/01/img_0125.jpg)

-I attend the Shakey celebration for a short while and was amused and excited by how far we’ve gone since [this guy](https://en.wikipedia.org/wiki/Shakey_the_robot).
+I attend the Shakey celebration for a short while and was amused and excited by how far we've gone since [this guy](https://en.wikipedia.org/wiki/Shakey_the_robot).

 ![](https://www.frc.ri.cmu.edu/~hpm/project.archive/robot.papers/2000/revo.slides/1970b.jpg)

 Poster and Demos session is the last event for the next 3 nights.
-It’s where researchers showcase their work or demo their project.
-It’s also where various companies/institutions will gather to showcase what they’re currently working on as well.
+It's where researchers showcase their work or demo their project.
+It's also where various companies/institutions will gather to showcase what they're currently working on as well.
 I walk around, eat some food, and get to bed.

 ------------------------------------------------------------------------